TpyoKnig/LayerFused-X301---RepRap_BTT_RRF_Wifi/README.md

 Copy the contents skr_sdcard to the root of your sdcard for the SKR after installing the BTT Wifi Card.

-Edit config.g with your WiFi SSID and password and remove the semicolon that is commenting that out.
+Edit config.g within the /sys folder and insert your WiFi SSID and password and remove the semicolon that is commenting that out.

 Reboot the SKR and you'll be up and running with RepRap Firmware.